danieleteti/delphimvcframework/roadmap.md

    - WebWorkers
    - Angular2
    - React
+	 - Custom Authentication and Authorization

 - Complete the [DevGuide](https://danieleteti.gitbooks.io/delphimvcframework/content/) on gitbooks
-- Improve the session mechanism to allows a more flexibility
+- Improve the session mechanism to allows more flexibility